micmejia/bible-dump/NKJV/Proverbs/Prov 23.md

 Do not overwork to be rich; Because of your own understanding, cease!

 ###### 5
-[^a]Will you set your eyes on that which is not?
+Will you set your eyes on that which is not?
 For _riches_ certainly make themselves wings; They fly away like an eagle _toward_ heaven.

 ###### 6
-Do not eat the bread of a[^b] miser, Nor desire his delicacies;
+Do not eat the bread of a miser, Nor desire his delicacies;

 ###### 7
 For as he thinks in his heart, so _is_ he.
 "Eat and drink!" he says to you, But his heart is not with you.